Professor and Head, Department of Emergency Medicine, UBC

 - Prehospital Stroke Interventions

 Dr. Jim Christenson is an emergency physician at St. Paul’s Hospital in Vancouver.
-He is a Professor and Head of the Department of Emergency Medicine in the Faculty of Medicine at the University of British Columbia and has a wide range of experience in emergency care clinical research.
+He is a Professor and past-Head of the Department of Emergency Medicine in the Faculty of Medicine at the University of British Columbia and has a wide range of experience in emergency care clinical research.